Roof Replacement Cost in Louisiana (2025): Prices by Size, Material & City

 Get a Free Estimate

 Ready to price your roof with line-item clarity?
-We’ll map your home, photograph key details, and build Good/Better/Best options — including FORTIFIED®-ready scopes if you’re interested.
+We’ll map your home, photograph key details, and build Good/Better/Best options — including FORTIFIED™-ready scopes if you’re interested.
+Explore our Roof Replacement & Installation hub or start with a Free Estimate.

-Call (985) 643-6611 or use the Free Estimate form below.
+Prefer to talk now?
+Call us at (985) 643-6611.
 We serve Baton Rouge, New Orleans/Jefferson, Slidell/Northshore, and parts of the Mississippi Gulf Coast.